urbanspr1nter/nesthing/docs/PPU.md

 ## Background Tile Rendering

 Since we know that a single color is a string of 4 bits, `AAHL`, you may expect that we need 3 different pieces of information: attribute bits, high bits and low bits of the background tile.
-In fact, we need 4!
+In fact, we need 4 piece of information!

 The next few sections introduce some terminology which will hopefully clarify a lot of the ambiguity when it comes to getting your first frame rendered with background tiles.